telehash/telehash.github.io/ext/chat.md

 Recipient states when there's an `id` that references an existing chat message:

+* received - message was received and processed/queued/notified
 * read - text was displayed
 * seen - any embedded references were displayed (media)
 * logged - chat was saved to external storage